 current group offerings, please click on the Women’s Groups tab.

 addition to my ongoing training in various schools of

 psychotherapy, I have been a practitioner of Buddhist mindfulness meditation (also called insight meditation) since 2001.
 I enjoy incorporating Buddhist psychology and mindfulness-based

 interventions into my work with people to help foster awareness and

 acceptance, which, from my perspective, are the foundations for lasting

-I also practice and teach Nonviolent Communication (NVC),
+I am a practitioner and teacher of Nonviolent Communication (NVC),

 a process developed by a psychologist and international peacemaker named Marshall

-but also foster more fulfilling connections with those around us.
-It is a tool that I find to be incredibly powerful for transforming inner conflicts as well as conflicts with others.
-However, I find that NVC is much more than a
+NVC is an approach to life in general and healing in particular that I find to be incredibly powerful for transforming inner conflicts as well as conflicts with others.
+NVC is much more than a